 People use different social medias differently.
 They expect different things from each one of them.
 People also have different experiences consuming blog posts than they do podcasts.
 We expect different things from Facebook Live than from Snapchat stories than from Instagram photos.
 We use these each one of these platforms just a little bit differently.
 Targeting them appropriately will increase engagement.

-Furthermore, the different social medias will attract different kinds of people within your target audience as well.
+Furthermore, the different social media will attract different kinds of people within your target audience as well.
 That’s because women and men use social media differently, people of different age groups do too.
 These things matter for getting your content right.
 When you cater to these different expectations, you will be creating better connections.

 A persona will narrow your focus.
 That’s a good thing.
 A narrow focus will create stronger connections.
 Vague topics aren’t going to attract as engaged and interested people are niche topics would.
 Thus, they won’t allow you to connect with your audience with the same intensity.